-Students, staff, and faculty may not receive visitors during school hours unless approved by the President or Department Head under particular circumstances.
-This policy includes the student breakroom, employee breakroom, student patio, and parking lot during breaks and lunch.
+During school hours, students, staff, and faculty are generally not permitted to have visitors unless given approval by the President or Department Head based on specific circumstances.
+This policy applies to all campus areas, including the student breakroom, employee breakroom, student patio, and parking areas.

-Parking
+Parking Policy